zuixjs/cdnjs/README.md

   * 1 commit per pull request
   * 1 library per pull request
   * The files in the pull request must correspond to a tag in the original repository (some exceptions apply)
-  * include a package.json in the npm format (see `test/schemata/npm-package.json` for details - it's very simple)
+  * include a `package.json` in the NPM format (see `test/schemata/npm-package.json` for details - it's very simple)
-  * Run `npm test` to check everything is ok
+  * Run `npm test` to check everything is OK
-3. Send us a pull request.
+3. Send us your pull request
   * If you are the author of the library, add `[author]` to the pull request title
   * Make sure you include in the pull description:
       1. Where you downloaded the script